ProCode47/Academify/DOCS.md

 #### Request Body

 - `coordinatorId` (string): The ID of the course coordinator to whom the courses are being added.
-- `courseIds` (array of strings): An array of course IDs to be added to the course coordinator's profile.
+- `courseCodes` (array of strings): An array of course codes to be added to the course coordinator's profile.

 #### Responses